-NAMI Basics is a free, 6-week education program for parents and family caregivers of children and teens who are experiencing symptoms of a mental illness or whom have already been diagnosed.
+NAMI Basics is a free, 6-week education program for parents and family caregivers of children and teens (22 years and younger) who are experiencing symptoms of a mental illness or whom have already been diagnosed.

 The course is taught by a trained team with lived experience — they know what you're going through because they've been there.
 The 6-session program provides critical strategies for taking care of your child and learning the ropes of recovery.